International Paper

 129. Waste management system in place to avoid negative impacts?

 The company reports that all its sites strive to minimise waste generated and ensure proper management and disposal of waste.
-Furthermore, it has an internal network of professionals responsible for site-specific waste management.
+It also has an internal network of professionals responsible for site-specific waste management.
 This network meets quarterly to discuss current events, policy requirements, and best practices.
-Details of the waste management system are not provided.
+However, details of the waste management system are not provided.
+This information is not externally verified.

 130. Commitment to human rights?